m4sterbunny/Demo/source/pages/portfolio.rst

 Dividing my competencies into writing vs. editing is a massive oversimplification of what I do.

 I have two clients, for example, for whom I am a key part of the content pipeline.
 That means I may be given an article to write, which I might do.
 Alternatively, I might write the major part and then hand off to an internal SME when I reach my tech threshold.
-After which, I become editor for the piece.
+After which, I become the editor for the piece.

 So, some articles I will have written for them, others I edited, and others, both!
-In some instances I did both and then brought multiple articles together to form a long-form white paper or e-book.
+In some instances, I did both and then brought multiple articles together to form a long-form white paper or e-book.

-Sometimes I am the source for the content ideation.
+Sometimes I am the source of the content ideation.
 Or, I am the one who knows the past articles so well, that an editing round becomes partly an SEO round.

 The lines get a little blurry sometimes, yes?

-Both e-CENS_ and Finout_ fall into this category of role blurring and, one way or another, I have touched most of the content on their sites.
+Both ecens_ and Finout_ fall into this category of role blurring and, one way or another, I have touched most of the content on their sites.

 Case Studies